 In December 2007, Goodyear Tire & Rubber Company affirmed its long-term commitment to the City and announced plans to establish new facilities for its global and North American headquarters adjacent to its Akron Technical Center.
-Plans call for the developer, Industrial Real Estate Group (IRG), to construct new state-ofthe-art facilities and enter into a long-term lease with the company.
-A total of 2,900 jobs would be retained.
+Plans called for the developer, Industrial Real Estate Group (IRG), to construct new state-of-the-art facilities and enter into a long-term lease with the company.
+A total of 2,900 jobs were retained.
 The existing Goodyear buildings, totaling approximately 800,000 usable square feet, would be converted to a mixed-use complex of office, commercial, and retail space by IRG.
 Additional industrial, retail, commercial, and possible residential development is planned.
-The City, the County, the State, and other governmental entities will provide approximately \$200 million towards the \$900 million redevelopment cost.
-The largest part of the City's contribution will come from tax increment financing of public infrastructure needed for the project.
+The City, the County, the State, and other governmental entities have provided approximately \$200 million towards the \$900 million redevelopment cost.
+The largest part of the City's contribution will come from tax increment financing.
 In May 2009, in support of the project, the DFA issued \$17.2 million of bonds for land acquisition by IRG, which is to be leased to the company, initially for five years (10 years for the Tech Building).
-The City and the County have each guaranteed the payment of one-half of the debt service on the initial bonds and on bonds to be issued in 2012 if required.
-Those payments by the City would be approximately \$1.063 million for 2010 and 2011, and then, based on certain assumptions (including the issuance by the DFA or the City of 20-year, refunding bonds at a projected average interest rate of 6.5% per year), are estimated to be approximately \$581,225 from 2012 to 2032 (see Nontax Revenue Bonds).
 This public financing required Goodyear's agreement to remain in Akron for 25 years, leasing space through 2038 with potential options through 2093.
-The company officially broke ground in spring of 2011 and construction was completed in December, 2012.
-The company currently employs 902 people at its location.
+The company broke ground in spring of 2011 and construction was completed in December, 2012.
+Employees have relocated to the new building and a dedication was held May 9th 2013.
+The company currently employs 3,100 people at this location.

 In 2009, IRG the developer, was able to complete the acquisition of a majority of the Goodyear properties and began the redevelopment of those buildings.
 The infrastructure improvements have continued to move forward: the City reconstructed a major sewer line in the project area at a cost of \$2.8 million.
 The city has four consultants under contract and has started design on the roadway improvements.
 The design of Martha Avenue was completed in 2008 and is under construction.
 Funding applications were awarded for Archwood chemical assessment and for the removal of Building # 116 and this work has been completed.
 The City has pending applications to assist in various cleanup projects at the Riverwalk location.
+IRG started construction on the \$30 million new hotel portion of this East End district project.

 Akron Global Business Accelerator.
 In 1983, the City, the County and The University of Akron jointly developed an "industrial incubator" to encourage the development and growth of new small businesses in the City.
 The Akron Global Business Accelerator (AGBA, formerly, Akron-Summit Industrial Incubator) is the largest incubator in the State and one of the largest worldwide.
 Management assistance is available directly through the professional staff of the accelerator, as well as its extended network of local and regional partners.
-In 1995, with the assistance of a \$1.2 million USEDA grant, the industrial incubator was moved into Building #5 in Canal Place with a total of 200,000 square feet.
-Approximately 130,000 square feet of space is available for manufacturing start-up businesses.
-The upper three floors of the facility, totaling about 70,000 square feet, were renovated in 2006 to house technology-driven companies that require upscale offices, laboratories, and state-of-the-art conferencing facilities.
-Because of the program's success, the build-out of the last 37,000 square feet of technology space on the sixth floor was completed in 2009.
+In 1995, with the assistance of a \$1.2 million USEDA grant, the industrial incubator was moved into Building #5 in Canal Place with a total of 250,000 usable square feet: 100,000 for technology-driven companies and 150,000 for industrial production, housing 39 businesses and employing 360 people.
+The AGBA is funded by rental payments from portfolio companies as well as matching funds from the State of Ohio.
+The AGBA was awarded a \$500,000 operating funds grant from the Ohio Third Frontier Incubation Program for 2014.
+Over the past five years the Akron Global Business Accelerator has raised \$86M in investment, generated \$181M in company revenues, and has assisted its clients in creating 639 new high tech jobs.
+These jobs are professional engineers, scientists, and senior management needed to commercialize world-class technologies into world-class companies.